 Mr. Caple has held the position of President of Unity Hunt, Inc., the company through which the Lamar Hunt family oversees its holdings, since January 2011.
 Additionally, Mr. Caple serves in various roles for many of the Lamar Hunt family's trusts and portfolio companies.
 Mr. Caple is also the co-owner of TRL Management, LLC, Farmersville Holdings, LLC and Hickory Creek Real Estate, LLC.
 Prior to joining Unity Hunt, Mr. Caple served as President of VFT Capital, LP ("VFT").
 Before joining VFT, Mr. Caple served as President of Novo Networks, Inc., and he previously held legal and management positions with GTE Corporation, Chancellor Media Corporation and Marcus Cable, LP.
 Mr. Caple also practiced law with the firm of Patton, Haltom, Roberts, McWilliams & Greer, LLP.
-Mr. Caple received his bachelor's degree from the University of Texas at Dallas and a law degree, cum laude, from the University of Arkansas, where he served as the Managing Editor of the Arkansas Law Review.
+Mr. Caple received his bachelor's degree from the University of Texas at Dallas and a law degree, cum laude, from the University of Arkansas, where he served as he Managing Editor of the Arkansas Law Review.
 Mr. Caple currently serves as Chairman of Hunt Midwest Enterprises, Inc. and Hunt Southwest Real Estate Development, LLC, and as a board member of Hunt Sports, LLC, Placid Holding Company, Inc., and Trinity Hunt Management GP, LLC.
-Mr. Caple has also been involved with several industry associations and non-profit organizations, including service as a Director of the Texas Alternative Investments Association, a host committee member of the Great Investors' Best Ideas Foundation Investment Symposium, a director of the National Archives Foundation and a Law Committee Member of Campaign Arkansas.
+Mr. Caple has also been involved with several industry associations, a host committee member of the Great Investors' Best Ideas Foundation Investment Symposium, a director of the National Archives Foundation and a Law Committee Member of Campain Arkansas.